 Day 2: Yamamura Manufacturing – Best in Class Hairdressing Shears

 Begin your second day with a tour of the Yamamura Corporation, which makes high-end scissors for the cosmetology industry.
 Their “KEIUN” line of scissors is highly respected around the world.
 Start your tour in Yamamura’s showroom, where the minimal modern design showcases the intricate designs of the work of the local craftsmen.
 Yamamura-made shears are displayed alongside knives and other tools made by local craftsmen.
 There are also Japanese swords on display, paying homage to the company’s roots in the techniques of the ancient swordsmiths of the area, techniques still incorporated in the modern forging process at the factory.
 Yamamura’s attention to quality goes well beyond the norm; craftsmen are employed at each step of the process from selecting steel to grinding, processing, and polishing, all using state-of-the-art equipment.

 Yamamura Koshi, president of the company, believes that an artisan using the appropriate materials and machinery and experienced enough to know how to get the best results from them can achieve extremely high-quality standards.
-Although his processes are based on the forging traditions established in the Sanjo area 400 years ago, he believes improvements in technology and knowledge can improve the quality of modern products from the forge.
+This is how their brand of Keiun hairdressing scissors has maintained a reputation of high quality worldwide.

 |Yamamura Manufacturing 875-6 Kaneko Shinden Hei, Sanjo, Niigata 955-0814|